Greubel Forsey: Art Pieces

 Art Pieces highlight the convergence of watchmaking and art, with the emphasis on the art rather than displaying the time.

 Art Piece 1 is a collaboration between Greubel Forsey and British micro-sculptor Willard Wigan.
 Art Piece 1 features integrated magnifying optics on the side of the case to enable the Willard Wigan micro-sculpture to be viewed.

 Notable inventions

 In 2005, Greubel Forsey launched a proprietary development methodology called EWT (Experimental Watch Technology) to experiment, test and ratify their projects in-house.
 EWT is research and development platform incorporating its own laboratory.
 Inventions in EWT include:

 Binomial, a mono-material balance-and-spring wheel combination mechanism using isochronically stable materials.

-The Différentiel d’Egalité, a constant force device based in a spherical differential.
+The Différentiel d’Égalité, a constant force device based in a spherical differential.
 This differential keeps providing the same constant force to all the four tourbillons, solving the typical problem where the main spring gives different amount of force depending on how much potential energy it retains.

 Mechanical Nano, using micro-scale components to make new display systems and to significantly increase the performance of mechanical watches.